univention/univention-corporate-server/doc/architecture/services/udm.rst

    single: udm dependency; udm modules
    single: udm dependency; udm hooks

+|UDM| depends on LDAP.
+You can resolve the other detailed dependencies with the
+package manager.

+..
+TODO : Add reference when LDAP is ready:
    |UDM| depends on :ref:`services-ldap`.
 You can resolve the other detailed
    dependencies with the package manager.

 The following services in UCS need UDM:

 * UCS\@school library

+* Active Directory Connector

+* S4 Connector

+..
+TODO : Readd the cross references:
    * :ref:`services-samba-ad-connector`

    * :ref:`services-samba-s4-connector`

 * :ref:`services-ucs-portal`